 Before beginning the process for generating authenticity proofs, the content and metadata the evidence syntax will be used to secure or prove must be selected.
-This is done by creating an Archival Information Package (AIP) for every entity that meets the conditions for ensuring the long-term authenticity of stored data (chapter 3.6.1 Conditions).
+This is done by creating an Archival Information Package (AIP) for every entity that meets the conditions for ensuring the long-term authenticity of stored data.
+For more information see chapter Conditions.